 BeenVerified’s Spam Call Complaint Monitor analyzed spam complaints from users who used our free reverse number lookup tool and opted to self-report details of unsolicited calls.
-Complaints were recorded from all 50 states from Jan.
-1, 2016, through June 30, 2019.
+Complaints were recorded from all 50 states and Washington, D.C., from Jan.
+1, 2016, through Jan.
+31, 2020.

 Our analysis found these were the top topics of call complaints among those who left comments:

 *See methodology for full details.